TodorovicSrdjan/profilescout/README.md

 -D DIRECTORY, --directory DIRECTORY
     Extract data from HTML files in the directory.
 To avoid saving output, set '-ep'/'--export-path' to ''

+-v, --version
+    print current version of the program

 -a {scrape_pages,scrape_profiles,find_origin}, --action {scrape_pages,scrape_profiles,find_origin}
     Action to perform at a time of visiting the page (default: scrape_pages)